zainab-ali/aquascape/docs/reference/parEvalMap.md

 #### Output order

-The elements outputted by `parEvalMap` and `parEvalMapUnbounded` are in the same order as their corresponding input.
+The elements outputted by `parEvalMap` and `parEvalMapUnbounded` are always in the same order as their corresponding input.

+If an element takes a long time to evaluate, it will hold up the output of subsequent results.

-In the following example, the effect for the first element `3` takes longer to be evaluated than that of the second element `2`.
-The second result is only outputted after the first result, even though it finishes before it.
+In the following example, the effect for the first element `100` takes longer to be evaluated than that of the second element `5`.
+The second result is only outputted after the first result, even though it finishes long before it.

 @:example(parEvalMapOrder) {
   drawChunked = false
 }

+### parEvalMapUnorderedUnbounded

+`parEvalMapUnorderedUnbounded` is similar to `parEvalMapUnbounded`, but it outputs elements in the order that their effect evaluation completes.

+In the following example, the first element `100` takes longer to be evaluated than the second element `5`.
+The second element is outputted before it.

+@:example(parEvalMapUnorderedUnbounded) {
+  drawChunked = false
+}

 ### parEvalMapUnordered

-`parEvalMapUnordered` is similar to `parEvalMap`, but it outputs elements in the order that their effect evaluation completes.
+`parEvalMapUnordered(n)` is similar to `parEvalMap`.
+It evaluates at most `n` effects concurrently, but outputs them in the order that their effect evaluation completes.
+You can experiment with the number of concurrent effects below.

-@:example(parEvalMapUnordered) {
+@:exampleWithInput(parEvalMapUnorderedConcurrency) {
   drawChunked = false
 }

 # Chunk preservation

-The `parEvalMap` family of operators do not preserve chunks.
-They always output singleton chunks.
+The `parEvalMap` family of operators always output singleton chunks.

+The example below shows how a chunk of three elements is pulled from the input stream and outputted as three singleton chunks.

 @:example(parEvalMapSingletonChunks) {
   suffix = chunked
   drawChunked = true
 }

+@:todo(cancellation, better descriptions)